bta018/CIS-3360/README.md

 # Checksum Calculator
-This C program reads a text file, then calculates a checksum based on a specified bit size (8, 16, or 32 bits), and outputs the checksum.
+This C program reads a text file, then calculates a checksum from its contents based on a specified bit size (8, 16, or 32 bits), and outputs the checksum.
 It supports padding the data when needed to ensure it's a multiple of 16 or 32 bits.

 ## Features